-- (1) Note the update on the LGR programme to date and the continuing collaboration with 11 other Councils on options that would replace the current 15 councils with four new unitary councils on the mainland, keeping the Isle of Wight as its own unitary council. - (2) Confirm that a unitary council based on the areas of Rushmoor, Hart and Basingstoke and Deane continues to be the preferred option for Rushmoor as, in line with the assessment criteria, it represents the best balance of a Council large enough to deliver high quality services and value for money, but small enough to be connected the place and the needs of the people the council serves.
+(1) Note the update on the LGR programme to date and the continuing collaboration with 11 other Councils on options that would replace the current 15 councils with four new unitary councils on the mainland, keeping the Isle of Wight as its own unitary council.

+- (2) Confirm that a unitary council based on the areas of Rushmoor, Hart and Basingstoke and Deane continues to be the preferred option for Rushmoor as, in line with the assessment criteria, it represents the best balance of a Council large enough to deliver high quality services and value for money, but small enough to be connected the place and the needs of the people the council serves. - (3) Note the programme of engagement being undertaken to ensure that all residents, business and partners have an opportunity to feed into the process.